Photo by Karam Singh – Flickr Creative Commons.

 This was the first interfaith and universal scripture.
 It is a compendium of religious, mystic, and metaphysical poetry written or recited between the 12th and 17th centuries in Mid-Eastern and Far-Eastern continents.

-This post is an excerpt from the book Heroes, Saints and Yogis: Tales of Self Discovery and the Path of Sikh Dharma, compiled by Shakti Parwha Kaur Khalsa and Guruka Singh Khalsa.
+This blog post is an excerpt from the book Heroes, Saints and Yogis: Tales of Self Discovery and the Path of Sikh Dharma, compiled by Shakti Parwha Kaur Khalsa and Guruka Singh Khalsa, and was originally published in 2021.

 In the book Heroes, Saints and Yogis: Tales of Self Discovery and the Path of Sikh Dharma, compiled by Shakti Parwha Kaur Khalsa and Guruka Singh Khalsa: